nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Example: `relate i/1 i/2` creates a relation between the profiles with ID of 1 and 2.

+**Info:** The relation is stored in a field within Person object, which contains the IDs of any suppliers or clients that they are connected to.

 ### Show Relations Associated to a Person : `showrelated`

 Shows all the relations associated to a person in the address book.